-Increase onboarding quality with metrics & KPIs
+Increase onboarding quality with key figures & KPIs

 Why you should measure your onboarding

 Onboarding is one of the most important stages in the employee lifecycle and has a significant impact on employee satisfaction.
 However, offering a good onboarding experience means a great deal of administrative effort on the part of the company.
-For HR and IT managers in particular, the hiring of new colleagues involves a large number of tasks.
+For HR and IT managers in particular, hiring new colleagues involves a large number of tasks.

 - how satisfied employees are with the induction process.